nodejs/node/COLLABORATOR_GUIDE.md

-A best effort will be made to communicate pending deprecations and associated mitigations with the ecosystem as soon as possible (preferably before the pull request adding the deprecation lands in master).
+A best effort will be made to communicate pending deprecations and associated mitigations with the ecosystem as soon as possible (preferably before the pull request adding the deprecation lands on the master branch).
 All deprecations included in a Node.js release should be listed prominently in the "Notable Changes" section of the release notes.

 ### Involving the TSC